cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

 }
 ```

-Below you'll take a closer look at how to implement the handshake callbacks and the packet callbacks, to satisfy the `IBCModule` interface, and also the `SendPacket`, `WriteAcknowledgement` and `GetAppVersion` methods, to satisfy the `ICS4Wrapper` interface.
+Below you will take a closer look at how to implement the handshake callbacks and the packet callbacks, to satisfy the `IBCModule` interface, and also the `SendPacket`, `WriteAcknowledgement` and `GetAppVersion` methods, to satisfy the `ICS4Wrapper` interface.

 As a reminder, review once more the diagram representing the information flow between core IBC and the base application with a middleware (stack) applied: